MeilleureCopro/api-docs/source/index.html.md

 }
 ```

-This endpoint simulate expenses for a given flat and returns what expenses the owner should pay and the grade of its expenses.
+This endpoint simulate building expenses for a given flat and returns what expenses the owner should pay and the grade of its expenses.

 ### HTTP Request